It’s a slippery thing, time.

 As creatives, we tend to have a lot of ideas. and they’re all exciting.
 We go off on tangents.
 We get distracted by the latest new and shiny object.
 Or we’re juggling several projects at once, and never bring any of them to completion.
 Especially when they’re competing with the day-to-day demands of work and life, friends and family.

-Painful though it is, we need to choose one big creative project at a time, and give it our full focus until it’s finished.
-Then we can choose another.
+Painful though it is, we need to make choices.
+And only focus on one project at a time.
+Then we’re able to give it our full focus until it’s finished, or until we’ve got it to its next milestone.

 You’ll get more done that way.
-You’ll have the satisfaction – and momentum – of completing.
+You’ll also get the satisfaction – and momentum – of completing.

 4. Love vs Money

-We all need to earn money somehow.
-But many of us are also working on creative projects that are more speculative, that might not immediately increase our bank balance.
+We all need to pay the bills.
+But many of us are also working on creative projects that are more speculative, that might not immediately bring in income.
 We need those projects, to grow and learn.
 To have fun.
 And to express our unique talents and voice.

-Obviously, at some point we hope to reach that sweet spot where they combine.
+Obviously, at some point we hope to reach that sweet spot where art and commerce combine.
 Where we’re paid well to make the work we love.

 5. Get clear on how long tasks really take